TheraCal LC 1g Syringe

 1 X 1g Syringe

 TheraCal LC is a light-cured, resin-modified calcium silicate filled liner designed for use in direct and indirect pulp capping and as a protective liner under composites, amalgams, cements, and other base materials.
 It can be used as an alternative to calcium hydroxide, glass ionomer, RMGI, IRM/ZOE and other restorative materials.
-TheraCal LC performs as a barrier and protectant of the dental pulpal complex.
+TheraCal LC performs as an insulator/barrier and protectant of the dental pulpal complex.

 TheraCal LCs precise placement allows its use in all deep cavity preparations.
 The light-cured set permits immediate placement and condensation of the restorative material.
 Its proprietary formulation allows for a command set with a light curing unit while maintaining ease of placement due to thixotropic properties.
 The proprietary hydrophilic resin formulation creates a stable and durable liner.